Company – Target

 Impact on human rights and communities

-Wonorejo village is one of many areas impacted by the expanding concessions of Adaro's open-cut mining operations.
-With the help of police, Adaro began in 2010 to evict residents of land that fell within concessions that Adaro had bought to develop its mines in South Kalimantan.
-With the village being converted into a coal settling basin for mine drainage, people lost both their homes and their livelihoods.
-They were forced to leave the area that they had relied on for rubber tree cultivation, moving into unstable and poor working conditions elsewhere in Indonesia.
-This process was carried out with intimidation, little consultation, and little compensation, according to people whose land was sold and homes torn down.
+With the village being converted into a net of coal settling basins for mine drainage, people lost both their homes and their livelihoods.
+Families had built a livelihood in the area for the past forty years, after a government-sponsored transmigration program had incentivised their relocation from over-populated Central Java.
+They were forced to leave the land that they had relied on for rubber tree cultivation, moving into unstable and poor working conditions elsewhere in Indonesia.
+This process was carried out with intimidation, little consultation and unfair compensation, according to people whose land was sold and homes and rubber plantations torn down.
+Former Wonorejo residents lamented being forcibly relocated to less fertile lands with young rubber trees, losing the potential future revenue from the mature rubber trees they had grown for decades in Wonorejo.
 While information is limited, these impacts are multiplied potentially across many more of Adaro's concessions.
+Since March 2022, the village has been deserted.

 Impact on climate